creativetimofficial/ct-now-ui-pro-react-native/README.md

 ## Documentation
-The documentation for the Now UI React Native is hosted at our [website](https://demos.creative-tim.com/now-ui-react-native/docs/).
+The documentation for the Now UI PRO React Native is hosted at our [website](https://demos.creative-tim.com/now-ui-pro-react-native/docs/).

 ## File Structure
 Within the download you'll find the following directories and files:

 ```
-now-ui-react-native/
+now-ui-pro-react-native/
 ├── App.js
 ├── CHANGELOG.md
 ├── ISSUE_TEMPLATE.md